February 10th, 2021

 Even more concerning, another survey found that only 33% of teens who were in an abusive relationship never told anyone about the abuse and a majority of parents (58%) could not correctly identify all the warning signs of abuse.

 Taking these figures into consideration, it can be concluded that raising awareness about domestic violence, increasing resources available to survivors, and educating teens about dating violence and prevention can help combat this health crisis.

-Per the Centers for Disease Control and Prevention, teen dating violence is defined as a type of intimate partner violence that occurs between two people in a close relationship and includes repeated patterns of four types of behaviors in order to exert power and control over another.
+Per the Centers for Disease Control and Prevention, teen dating violence is defined as a type of intimate partner violence that occurs between two people in a close relationship and includes repeated patterns of four types of behaviors to exert power and control over another.

 While it is incredibly important to familiarize ourselves with what teen dating violence entails, it can still be difficult to spot certain behaviors that may be more subtle in nature or can happen behind closed doors, which is often the case with abuse.
 Therefore, if you suspect that someone you know may be experiencing teen dating violence, be on the lookout for the following warning signs:

 While this list is not exhaustive, the aforementioned signs are some of the most common responses to teen dating violence.
-If you suspect or have confirmed that you or someone you know is experiencing teen dating violence, the question becomes, “what do I do now?”
+If you suspect or have confirmed that you or someone you know is experiencing teen dating violence, the question becomes, “What do I do now?”

 Please remember that abuse is never okay.
-Reach out to a loved one or someone you trust (i.e parent, teacher, guidance counselor, therapist, or mentor) and seek guidance.
+Reach out to a loved one or someone you trust (i.e. parent, teacher, guidance counselor, therapist, or mentor) and seek guidance.
 There are many agencies and hotlines devoted to helping people through difficult and abusive situations.
 There is help available; you do not have to do this alone.